This is a personal review from 2011, your experience may vary.

-If you’re looking for a quaint, rural, U-Pick farm experience than Didier Farms is not for you.
+If you’re looking for a quaint, rural, U-Pick farm experience, then Didier Farms is not for you.
 Picking your own pumpkins (call ahead for availability) is just the tip of the iceberg at Didier Farms.
-Yes, there is a farm, but the atmosphere is more like a carnival than your average family farm so come prepared.
-It will be an exhilarating day to say the least.
+Yes, there is a farm, but the atmosphere is more like a carnival than your average family farm, so come prepared.
+It will be an exhilarating day, to say the least.

-Your typical fall festival attractions include hayrides, corn maze, and a petting zoo while some of their more unusual attractions include an exotic bird exhibit, camel rides, and a white tiger exhibit.
-The complete list includes (are you ready for this?) a tractor hayride, straw maze, pony rides, crafts, mechanical rides, giant slide, train ride, and inflatable jump.
-For no fee you can enjoy Teepees, pig silo with baby piglets, view the farm animals and visit the Education Barn with live baby chicks.
+Your typical fall festival attractions include hayrides, corn maze, and a petting zoo.
+In contrast, some of their more unusual attractions include an exotic bird exhibit, camel rides, and a white tiger exhibit.
+The complete list includes (are you ready for this?) a tractor hayride, straw maze, pony rides, crafts, mechanical rides, a giant slide, train ride, and an inflatable jump.
+For no fee, you can enjoy Teepees, pig silo with baby piglets, view the farm animals, and visit the Education Barn with live baby chicks.
 The Farmstand Market and concessions will also be open where you can purchase the ubiquitous apple cider donuts or hot apple cider.

-The nice thing is that all the carnival rides are kiddie-sized so your pre-schooler or adventurous toddler can participate.
-We really liked the train which wound through an actual corn field.
-Boredom is simply not an option here, but overstimulation is a definite possibility.
-When we attended with our two-year old last year, the exotic and wild animals were a definite surprise and our son was enraptured.
+The nice thing is that all the carnival rides are kiddie-sized, so your pre-schooler or adventurous toddler can participate.
+We liked the train which wound through an actual cornfield.
+Boredom is not an option here, but overstimulation is a definite possibility.
+When we attended with our two-year-old last year, the exotic and wild animals were a definite surprise, and our son was enraptured.

 Pumpkinfest usually runs the last week of September – through Halloween, see website for this year’s dates, hours, and admission fees.